 2017 Hospital Report Card shows average prices (gross charges) for each VT hospital’s most frequent inpatient admissions – includes newborn delivery (nomal newborn $2920; newborn with medical problems = $4984), cesarean section ($15,000 to $19,000), average vaginal delivery $8563 without complications; pneumonia, total hip or knee replacement (average $42,898), depression (average $11,778), psychoses such as schizophrenia (average $31,105), COPD & emphysema, heart failure, chest pain, rehabilitation, heart rhythm problems, back problems, kidney or urinary tract infection, and other hospital stays.
 All common hospital admissions except newborns averaged more than $10,300 statewide.
 Spinal fusion about $64,000.
 Compare costs on nearly 60 different types of cases, listed by MS-DRG.
 Links to hospital discount policies for consumers with cost concerns; 2014-2015 average charges

 Check prices (charges), volume, and average length of hospital stay for more than 100 types of common hospitalizations in Virginia.
 Side-by-side comparisons if you select additional hospitals.
 Topics include costs for childbirth, delivery, newborn, C-Section; mental health, depression, psychiatric, alcohol rehab; hip or knee surgery; heart failure, chest pain, cardiac cath, bypass, heart transplant, pacemaker, valve, stent; pneumonia, rehabilitation, digestive disorders, small or large bowel surgery, back and neck problems, spinal fusion, bone cancer and more.
 Includes state and regional average charges.
-Provided by the VA Hospital & Healthcare Association (VHHA); PricePoint systems, 2016 data
+Example: Vaginal Delivery (APR DRG 560) average cost was $12,274 statewide; median charge was $10,891.
+Add medical inflation for 2019 estimates.
+Provided by the VA Hospital & Healthcare Association (VHHA); PricePoint systems, 2017 data

 Find out the typical charges (2016 prices) to estimate the average cost of hospital surgery or medical problems.
 About 60 types, including maternity care, psychiatric hospitalization and digestive problems, are covered.
 Shows one hospital at a time similar to other state pricepoint systems.
 Presented by the WA State Hospital Association (WSHA)